The author enjoys writing on various topics, including mental illness, wellness, bipolar and tips for recovery..

 I have hypothyroidism, and I go through stages when I feel like taking the medication is useless and unproductive.
 I base this article on my own experiences with hypothyroidism, medications, doctors, and general maintenance of medication compliance.
 This is not to be used as a guide or medical opinion of any kind.

 First, hypothyroidism means your thyroid is not making enough thyroid hormone.
 The thyroid is a butterfly-shaped gland in the front of your neck.
 It makes hormones that control the way your body uses energy.
 It is not uncommon for hypothyroidism to be present for a number of years before it is recognized and treated.

-If you have hypothyroidism and are not taking your thyroid hormone replacement medication (which might include Synthroid, Levoxyl, Levothroid, Thyrolar, or Armour Thyroid), then the untreated condition may cause a huge number health problems for you.
+If you have hypothyroidism and are not taking your thyroid hormone replacement medication (which might include Synthroid, Levoxyl, Levothroid, Thyrolar, or Armour thyroid), then the untreated condition may cause a huge number of health problems for you.
 Seeing a doctor is better than making guesses or self-diagnosing.

 Consult Your Doctor

 Always consult your physician or health professional when making decisions about your medications.
 Adjusting or stopping your medication should be done only under a doctor's guidance.